department-of-veterans-affairs/vets-website/content/pages/health-care/about-va-health-care/where-you-get-care.md

 For more information, contact your care team or the Traveling Veteran Coordinator at your local VA medical center.
 [Find a medical center near you](/facilities/).

-**Note:** If you’re planning to travel outside the U.S., you’ll need to sign up for our Foreign Medical Program.
-[Learn more about our Foreign Medical Program](https://www.va.gov/COMMUNITYCARE/programs/veterans/fmp/index.asp).
+**Note:** If you’re planning to travel outside the U.S., you’ll need to sign up for our Foreign Medical Program. <a href="https://www.va.gov/COMMUNITYCARE/programs/veterans/fmp/index.asp"><span class="usa-sr-only">This will open a new website.</span>Learn more about our Foreign Medical Program</a>.

 <br>